shobrook/syntaxis/README.md

   <br />
 </h1>

+QUESTION: Are these nodes OBJECTS or ATTRIBUTES?
+TODO: Replace word 'context' with 'scope'.

 `saplings` is a static analysis tool for Python.
-Given a Python program, `saplings` builds object hierarchies for imported modules based on their usage in the program.
-If the input program used every construct in a module, then this tree would represent its entire API.<!--Too strong of a statement?-->
+Given a program, `saplings` will build object hierarchies for every module imported in the program.
+An object hierarchy is a tree where the root node represents the module and each child represents a descendant attribute of that module.
+These trees are useful for making inferences about a module's API, mining patterns in how a module is used, and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 <img src="./demo.gif" />